 - Bunny-Ears Lawyer: Beer Barrel, with his Drunken Master skills.
-Forney also counts, with his green scarf and top hat coupled with his skill and courage on combat search and rescue missions, though Reality Ensues when he pisses off too many superiors.
+Forney also counts, with his green scarf and top hat coupled with his skill and courage on combat search and rescue missions, though it backfires the moment he pisses off too many superiors.

 - Downer Ending: Brubaker, Forney, and Gamidge all die.

 - Drunken Master: Beer Barrel, the senior Landing Signals Officer on the carrier, is renowned for his prowess at guiding aircraft in for safe landings on the pitching flight deck in even the worst conditions, but insists that he needs at least a buzz to do his job right.
 The pilots don't argue with results, and make sure he is always properly supplied, Navy regulations be damned.